Giles: It doesn't matter how long you were gone, Buffy. You were physically dead, thus causing the activation of the next slayer.

 - In Erfworld, both Wanda and Jack made a promise, enforced by magic, that they wouldn't reveal a secret of Charlie's that they had stumbled across.
 However, when Jack is croaked and decrypted, the contract no longer applies.

 - Inverted in Girl Genius.
 There are many, many ways to bring the dead back to life in that world.
 However, in the noble families of Europa, even a short-term death severs all rights of title or inheritance.
 E.g., if the duke dies, their heir becomes duke, and stays duke, even if the dead person comes back.
 Similarly, if the eldest child of the count dies, their next-youngest sibling is now the heir, and if the eldest is revived, all they're entitled to is the charity of their family, if that.
+It's implied that many nobles (and sometimes even heirs) circumvent this rule rather than stay dead or give up their titles, but keep it as quiet as they can.

 - Most countries' legal systems now define "dead" as an irreversible cessation of brain function.
 One reason this became necessary was that, under older "cessation of heartbeat" definitions, a criminal who'd received a heart transplant could hypothetically have argued that they were legally dead (because their original heart had permanently ceased to beat) and couldn't be prosecuted.